 Suddenly, the door to the compartment flew open.
 A Gestapo officer walked in with his Italian interpreter, demanding to see papers.
-Quickly, Padre Niccacci handed over the letter from his identifying the ten Jews as Christians returning home to Florence after a holy pilgrimage to Assisi.
+Quickly, monsignore, Bishop Giuseppe Placido Nicolini, identifying the ten Jews as Christians returning the officer than officer than man airfield outside of Perugia, and some of their firepower had missed its mark.

 The officer turned his attention to an elderly, bearded Jew sitting in the corner seat, demanding to see his identification papers.
-The old man, a rabbi dressed in monk's robes, went through the motions of looking for the nonexistent papers onds later, planes roared overhead and there was the blast of an explosion.
+The old man, the motions of looking for the nonexistent papers onds later, planes roared overhead and there was the blast of an explosion.

 The officer ran from the compartment and out of the train to seek shelter, followed by swarms of German soldiers scrambling for cover.
 The train started to move, pulling out of the station with agonizing slowness.
 While the engine built up steam, bombs ripped through the roof of the stationhouse.
-The British were attacking the German airfield outside of Perugia, and some of their firepower had missed its mark.
+The British were attacking the Ger-